 At around the same time, there is evidence to suggest that cataract removal was also being carried out in Japan.
 Again, very fine needles and knives were the tools of choice for surgeons.

 Hundreds of years later in the 6th century BC, a Doctor from Kerala in India was using his own methods to treat cataract patients.
 Maharshi Sushruta used surgical implements to slice and break up a cataract, before moving it from the pupil to the vitreous gel of the eye – thus preventing the cataract from obstructing vision.

 To encourage the eye to heal, he then soaked the eye area in purified butter!

-Meanwhile in Assyria (now Southern Turkey and Northern Iraq), unskilled people will still attempting to remove cataracts.
-The Catholic Bible refers to Tobias performing a couching method on his father Tobit, by inserting a needle into his eye.
+Meanwhile, in Assyria (now Southern Turkey and Northern Iraq), unskilled people will still attempt to remove cataracts.
+The Catholic Bible refers to Tobias performing a coaching method on his father Tobit, by inserting a needle into his eye.